Change management communication: how to improve it, and what to keep in mind?

 • and after they are completed.

-In fact, a plan should be developed that includes different forms of communication taking place at different times – says Karin Naslund, Naslund Consulting Group Inc.
+In fact, a plan should be developed that includes different forms of communication taking place at different times – says Karin Naslund, Naslund Consulting Group Inc. Such well planned initiatives often feature a feedback loop, allowing project teams to gather feedback and adjust tactics in real time.

 Match communication to the stage your employees are at